iansantagata/JAMMS/README.md

 At the moment, it is meant primarily to introduce "smart playlist" functionality similar to iTunes within Spotify.

-### Inspiration
+## Inspiration

 JAMM was inspired by many applications like it, but in particular [PLYLST](https://plylst.app/) which has recently been taken offline.

 Although PLYLST is [open source](https://github.com/Shpigford/plylst), JAMM is meant to approach the same problem for individual users rather than as a service for all users.

+## Installation

-### Installation
+### Secrets

-This application will not run without specific secrets (not included in the repository for security reasons).
+This application will not run properly without specific secrets (not included in the repository for security reasons).

 For more information on where these secrets come from, see [Spotify's documentation on Application Settings](https://developer.spotify.com/documentation/general/guides/app-settings/).